-It has been a minute or two since I've done an update on our debt…
+Operation Get Out of Debt Update.
+It has been a minute or two since I've…

+Operation Get out of debt Buy or Rent?
 In my, personal, quest of GETTING MY GROOVE BACK, and our marital quest of getting out of debt…..it begs the question of whether we purchase a product or rent a product.
 Either of these options would get the job done, but what about the long run?
-Is this a one time use product and you will never need it again or is it a product that could, potentially, be used for several months/years?
+Is this a one time use product and you will never need it again?
+It could be a product that could, potentially, be used for several months/years?

 That was my question.

 In getting my groove back, I’ve been deep cleaning every facet of our home.
 There has not been a corner/cabinet/floor/closet that has not been touched, decluttered, or cleaned.
 I can only do so much in the areas of my children’s bedrooms, the stairs to my bedroom, and my bedroom floor.
 This carpet was here when we bought the house, 10 years ago.
 I’m not sure how long it had been down before we moved in.
 We have ranged from having 2 dogs to having 5 dogs in the house (currently we have 1 big dog and 2 little dogs).
 We also have 3 cats now.
 Luckily, the cats use their litter box, but the dogs…well, they have accidents because one of my kids cannot remember to take them out.

 Reasons or Excuses?